 This section presents the reconstruction performance of core physics objects at the CEPC: the leptons, the photons, the kaons, and the jets.
-A comprehensive diagnosis on the low level objects(tracks and unidentified particles) construction performance is also reported.
+A comprehensive diagnosis on the low level objects(tracks and clusters) reconstruction performance is also reported.

 10.3.1 Tracks